http://tori.rubberslug.com/gallery/i...p?ItemID=60790 this is mine but who drew the art for it

 Who needs CoTM when you can have a Skullie?

 I am Tangent Man!
 I do not care!

 Didn't see this new full pic of Natalia from IRON MAN2 posted on the appreciation thread...

 Still not convinced that Scarlet is the best choice...

-Hawkguy, GIJoe Cobra, The Massive, The Mysterious Strangers, Lazarus, Captain Action, Daredevil, Wonder Woman, Secret Avengers, The Black Beetle, Batman, Velvet, Suicide Squad, Zero, and The Activity.
+Daredevil, Hawkguy, GIJoe Cobra, The Mysterious Strangers, Lazarus, Codename Action, Wonder Woman, Secret Avengers, The Black Beetle, Batman, Velvet, Fables, Black Widow and Zero.

 I would like to see this story collected -- though I prefer softcovers over hard covers.

 Frankly, I'm surprised we haven't see some Marvel Team-Up collections (I don't count Essentials).
 Claremont and Byrne did enough stories together to merit at least one collection -- Woodgod, Captain Britain 2-parter, Havok, Thor, Red Sonja, Adam Warlock -- maybe more?